 JavaFX Scene Builder User Guide

-After you select the FXML file to work with, it is opened in the Content panel of the main window, similar to what is shown in Figure 2-1.
+After you open the FXML file to work with, it's contents are displayed in the Content panel of the main window, similar to what is shown in Figure 2-1.
 Click the image to see a larger version.

 Figure 2-1 Main Window of JavaFX Scene Builder (Click image to enlarge.)

 Description of "Figure 2-1 Main Window of JavaFX Scene Builder"